canopas/group-track-flutter/app/README.md

 YourSpace utilizes the latest Flutter technologies and adheres to industry best practices.
 Below is the current tech stack used in the development process:

-- State Management: flutter_riverpod
+- flutter_riverpod
-- Declarative UI: Flutter Widgets
+- Flutter Widgets
-- Language: Dart
+- Dart
-- Asynchronous Programming: async + Stream
+- async + Stream
-- Navigation: go_router
+- go_router
-- Persistent Storage: SharedPreferences, SQLite
+- SQLite
+- Firebase Authentication
+- Firebase Firestore
+- Cloud Functions
+- Google Maps Flutter
+- Geocoding
+- Geolocator

 ## Contribution
 Currently, we are not accepting any contributions.